janithl/batagoda/README.md

 # Batagoda

-A profanity-laden Telegram bot.
-Code copied wholesale from [goeliza](https://github.com/kennysong/goeliza) and translated to Sinhala via Google Translate, with none of the change in sentence structures etc. to make it sound less awkward in Sinhala.
+A profanity-laden Telegram bot with two distinct engines.

 Uses the amazing [Telebot](https://github.com/tucnak/telebot) framework for the bot integration stuff.